 During the busy season, roofing companies have their choice of jobs.
 They can prioritize the highest-paying jobs and there may be long wait times.
 But during the off-season, the situation is reversed.
 You’ll have your choice of roofing companies and can compare quality or installation and price.

-You should steer clear of certain times of year should be avoided in order to prevent damage to your roof even while it’s being installed.
-Hurricane season could see a storm come through in the middle of the installation.
-The summer heat could soften shingles and result in damage even while they’re being put on.
-Keep the weather in mind when scheduling a roof replacement.
+You should steer clear of certain times of year for roofing replacement to prevent damage to your roof as it’s being installed.
+Hurricane season could mean a storm comes through in the middle of the installation.
+If this happens, your home could be in danger of severe damage while not fully protected by a new roof.

 The time of year may affect how long a roofing company can work on your roof each day.
 Summer heat may require more frequent breaks.
 In winter, the sun sets earlier, limiting how late roofers can be on your roof.
 This should be another factor you consider if timing is a major concern.

 It’s important to know the expected lifespan of your roof.
 It’s also important to know how old your roof is and to regularly inspect it for any damage.
 If a hurricane or hail storm has just hit your area, it’s essential to check for damage and have it professionally inspected.
 Depending on the damage, repairs may be possible.